Shiftrobin/password-generator/README.md

 # password-generator
-Password Generator in HTML, CSS &amp; JavaScript.
+Password Generator in  Vanila JavaScript, HTML &amp; CSS.
 This is a random password generator with options.